||8th Annual Biker Belles® Celebration

 To stay up to date on everything Biker Belles, be sure to subscribe to the Sturgis Rider® News Blog and follow the Biker Belles on Facebook!

-Sitting around a picnic table at the Sturgis Buffalo Chip 8 years ago were a group of women who wanted to make a difference.
-Hall of Famers Gloria Struck, Cris Sommer Simmons and Laura Klock, along with ride expert Meg McDonough, all wanted to come up with a way to support women in motorcycling and encourage new riders into the sport and lifestyle they themselves knew and loved so much.
+The idea later blossomed to become much bigger and broader with the involvement of a group of women who wanted to make a difference.
+Hall of Famers Gloria Struck, Cris Sommer Simmons and Laura Klock, along with ride expert Meg McDonough, all wanted to elevate their support for women in motorcycling and encourage new riders into the sport and lifestyle they themselves knew and loved so much.

-Motorcycling had been a vehicle for change in the lives of these women, so they felt called to devise an event to recognize those who paved the way, raise funds to support the preservation of this history and build up the lives of the next generation of young girls in the local community.
+Motorcycling had been a vehicle for change in the lives of these women, so they felt called to improve the event to recognize those who paved the way, raise funds to support the preservation of this history and build up the lives of the next generation of young girls in the local community.

-After the first event in 2009, Biker Belles quickly earned the reputation of the home for women coming to Sturgis for the rally.
-What started out as a women’s ride that year has now expanded to a day-long event for everyone—women, men, riders, passenger riders, non riders—to celebrate and support women and their role in the sport of motorcycling.
+Biker Belles quickly earned the reputation of the home for women coming to Sturgis for the rally.
+What started out as a women’s ride every year has now expanded to a day-long event for everyone—women, men, riders, passenger riders, non riders—to celebrate and support women and their role in the sport of motorcycling.

 A PERSONAL MESSAGE FROM TONI